 Software projects often leave specific architectural or programming rules that are not checked by the off-the-shelf static analysis tools and linters.

-But MooseCritics is now here to make such things easy !
+But MooseCritics is now here to make such things easy!

 Setting up for rule making

-As every other tool of MooseIDE, we also need to propagate a model to give our tool entities to analyse.
+The first step to use this tool is of course to open its browser, findable in the Moose menu under the name Moose Critic Browser.
+As with every other tool of MooseIDE, we also need to propagate a model to give our tool entities to analyze.
 For this analysis, we will use a model of ArgoUML, an open-source Java project used in this wiki.

 Rules and how to write them